ballet/ballet/docs/contributor_guide.rst

 environment (only do this once).
 Second, you develop a new feature (repeat the steps every time you create a new feature).

+This section discusses the use of many concepts commonly used in software development, including git, GitHub, make, and virtual environments.

 Setup your development environment
 -----------------------------------